Skip to main content

 extensions.code: FORBIDDEN GraphQL errorService account lacks the required API scope — add the scope in the Wiz portal and rotate credentials

-Cannot query field X on type YWiz schema drifted — open an issue; this typically means a new field was renamed or removed in a recent Wiz release
+Cannot query field X on type YWiz schema drifted — open an issue; this typically means Wiz renamed or removed a field in a recent release

-BAD_USER_INPUT on filterFilter shape is wrong — check whether the filter expects a plain scalar, a bare list, or an { equals: [...] } wrapper (Detection filters use the wrapper extensively)
+BAD_USER_INPUT on filterFilter shape is wrong — check whether the filter expects a plain scalar, a bare list, or an { equals: [...] } wrapper.
+Detection filters use the wrapper extensively; most other filters don't

-Empty nodes[] for a get operationThe ID does not exist or the service account lacks scope to see it — confirm in the Wiz portal
+Empty nodes[] on a single-ID lookupThe ID does not exist or the service account lacks scope to see it — confirm in the Wiz portal

 429 Too Many RequestsTenant rate limit exceeded — Wiz typically allows ~100 req/s per tenant; reduce request rate or batch via larger first page sizes

-Pagination returns the same pageEnsure you're forwarding after from pageInfo.endCursor and that hasNextPage was true
+Pagination returns the same pageForward after from pageInfo.endCursor and confirm hasNextPage was true

-Update fails with "cannot null field"Use clearDueAt (override semantics) instead of update (patch semantics) when nulling a field
+Update fails with "cannot null field"Use clearDueAt (override semantics) instead of update (patch semantics) when nulling a due date

-Federal tenant fails to authenticateSet the Endpoint field explicitly to your federal endpoint (.wiz.us suffix) and the matching Token URL
+Federal tenant fails to authenticateSet the Endpoint field explicitly to your federal endpoint (.wiz.us suffix) and set Token URL + Audience manually

 Security Considerations